 A special board meeting was called May 14 to consider the report of Simplex Engineering Company, who had been hired to evaluate conditions at the plant.
 While details of the report are not given, the board instructed Mr. Eller and Mr. Gayner to find someone to be placed in charge of production at the plant.
 Some on the Board thought that the problems at the plant were due to poor management, and the Board in effect fired Mr. Gayner as plant superintendent. -54- He was enlisted to assist in finding a replacement -54a-

 Existing production records end the week of May 23, 1925.
 We do not know if the plant actually stopped production at this time or continued through the month of May. -55-

 By the end of May it was apparent that the company was in crisis mode.
 At the urging of John Victor of Peoples National Bank, on May 28, 1925, Mr. Gayner presented a proposal to the Board with a plan to get the plant on a even basis within five weeks. -55a- Mr. Gayner's proposal was to repair and upgrade the air compressors and complete an underground delivery system.
-The air compressors powered some of the key machinery of the plant, including the process of blowing fruit jars and parts of the insulator presses.
+The air compressors powered some of the key machinery of the plant, including the process of blowing fruit jars and parts of the insulator presses (some Lynchburg insulators show shallow or deformed lettering likely from inadequate pressure in the mold when the insulator was pressed).
 He also recommended investing in a "new laythe," presumably to make molds.
 He estimated cost at $5,200.